Voss Municipality: Municipal history

 The parish of Voss was established as a municipality on 1 January 1838 (see formannskapsdistrikt law).
-On 1 January 1867, a small area in northern Voss (population 28) was transferred to the municipality of Hosanger.
-On 1 January 1868, the municipality's northern district (population 2,009) was separated to form the new municipality of Vossestrand.
-This left 7,592 residents in Voss.
-On 21 August 1868, an unpopulated area of northern Voss was transferred to Vossestrand.
-On 1 January 1885, the western district of Voss (population 2,045) was separated to form the new municipality of Evanger.
-This left Voss with 5,403 residents.
+On 1 January 1867, a small area in northern Voss (population 28) was transferred to Hosanger Municipality.
+On 1 January 1868, Voss Municipality was divided: the northern district (population 2,009) became the new Vossestrand Municipality and the southern district (population: 7,592) continued on as a smaller Voss Municipality.
+On 21 August 1868, an unpopulated area of northern Voss Municipality was transferred to Vossestrand Municipality.
+On 1 January 1885, Voss Municipality was divided again: the western district (population 2,045) became the new Evanger Municipality and the eastern district (population: 5,403) remained as a smaller Voss Municipality.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1964, the municipality of Voss (population 10,575), the municipality of Vossestrand (population 1,573), and most of the municipality of Evanger (population 1,075) were all merged into a new, larger municipality of Voss.
-(The rest of Evanger was merged into the new municipality of Vaksdal.)
+On 1 January 1964, the following areas were merged to form a new, larger Voss Municipality: